 Our Primary Authority scheme with the City of London Corporation is designed to help retailers to get their annual pet shop licence and deal with health & safety issues.

 This scheme is exclusive to OATA members and is free to join.
-It could protect you from unreasonable licensing conditions and shows that you take animal welfare seriously by signing up to high standards.
+It could protect you from unreasonable licensing conditions and shows that you take animal welfare seriously.
 You do still pay your inspection fee to your local authority for the licence.

 You can also opt in to follow an inspection plan (which follows the CIEH’s Model Conditions for Pet Vending).
 If you choose to follow this inspection plan it means your local council must inspect the shop according to this plan.
 That means your local authority shouldn’t be able to come up with strange and outlandish conditions.
 If they do, tell us and we’ll ask the City of London Corporation to give us ‘assured advice’ which you can then take to your local authority to follow.
 Unless there’s a very good explanation for the additional conditions, they should be dropped.

 Pet shop licences are there to demonstrate animal welfare.
 By signing up to the inspection plan part of our Primary Authority scheme we believe you will be showing your customers you follow high standards for animal welfare and you’ve volunteered to do this by entering this part of the scheme.
 Can other establishments in your area say the same?